Below I will list the top 7 specifications for selecting the best snowboard for a beginner and the reasons why.

 Centered stance and true twin shape, particularly if you want to develop freestyle skills early on

 Recent First Hand Experience

-As an illustration of using a specific beginner board with these 5 things, I recently hired a board for my girlfriend for our visit to Whistler last weekend.
+As an illustration of using a specific beginner board with these 7 things, I hired a board for my girlfriend for our visit to Whistler a couple of years back.
 Instead of just going with the standard hire board I found a shop that hired specific boards and I specifically chose a board (the Rossignol Myth in this case) that had all the characteristics that are pointed out above.